redstrate/Novus/BUILDING.md

 $ cmake --build build
 ```

-If the build was successful, you'll find each binary under their respective folder in `build/`.
+If the build was successful, the tool binaries will be found in `./build/bin`.